 Bosch GOP55 vs DeWalt DWE315K Oscillating Tool

 Oscillating tools have a host of different uses.
-They can saw screw heads and pieces of metal, sand, and grind.
+They can cut screw heads and pieces of metal, sand, and grind.
 They are small, lightweight, and convenient.
 They are also reasonably affordable.
-Both DeWalt and Bosch have several different multi-tools or oscillating tools, and we compare two of the best – the GOP55 from Bosch and DeWalt’s DWE315K.
+DeWalt and Bosch have several multi-tools or oscillating tools, and we’ll compare two of the best: the GOP55 from Bosch and DeWalt’s DWE315K.

-The GOP55 has a maximum speed of 20,000 OPM, easily controlled using a speed dial.
-It weighs 3.5 pounds, so it’s lightweight, and the blades have 12 locking positions which makes it a flexible tool that can be used in any of a host of positions and settings.
-Some of the blades included with the set are the sealant knife, scraper, plunger blade, and segment knife, showing that these tools are good for more than just sawing off screw heads.
+The GOP55 has a maximum speed of 20,000 OPM and is easily controlled using a speed dial.
+It weighs 3.5 pounds, so it’s lightweight, and the blades have 12 locking positions, making it a flexible tool that can be used in any of a host of positions and settings.
+Some of the blades included with the set are the sealant knife, scraper, plunger blade, and segment knife.

-The DWE315K from DeWalt offers a higher maximum speed of 22,000 OPM, which can be useful in some settings.
-However, unless you’re looking for maximum speed, it can be difficult to gauge exactly what speed the tool is operating at, because speed is not controlled by a dial and is, instead, determined by how hard you squeeze the trigger.
+The DWE315K from DeWalt offers a higher maximum speed of 22,000 OPM, which can be helpful in some settings.
+However, unless you’re looking for maximum speed, it can be difficult to gauge exactly what speed the tool is operating at because the speed is not controlled by a dial but is determined by how hard you squeeze the trigger.